rajism1/Developing-Data-Products-Assignment/README.md

 ### Input Provides
 * User has the flexibility to choose various features of car like
- 1. Brand
- 2. Transmission Type
- 3. Horsepower
+  + Checkbox Input type for:
- 4. Number of cylider
+    1. Number of cylinders
- 5. number of gears
+    2. Number of gears
+    3. ransmission type
+  + Multiselect input for:
+    1. Brand of the car
+  + Numeric Input for:
+    1. Miles per Gallon
+    2. Horsepower

 ### Output
-* the user is provided with list of suitable models of cars and their specifications which fits his requirement
+* The user is provided with list of suitable models of cars and their specifications which fits his requirement